 ‘I see myself as continuing a strong ceramic tradition of borrowing ideas, for both form and surface, from examples found in other media.
 I enjoy being flippant and subversive, making fusions of seemingly disparate historical and contemporary subjects in an attempt to achieve a balance between the high and the lowbrow, the reverent and the irreverent, the sophisticated and the crude.’ – Philip Eglin

-His fourth solo show, Popes, Pin ups and Pooches, was his last solo show at The Scottish Gallery in August 2009.
-The full, dynamic range of artistic and expressive skill which flows from Eglin's rich, eclectic and symbolic palette is apparent in all of his work, there is the familiar iconography of Madonnas and Christs, popes, pin-ups, dogs and of course football.
-Middlesborough Institute of Modern Art acquired a major piece for their collection from this exhibition.
+His fourth solo show at The Scottish Gallery in August 2009, Popes, Pin ups and Pooches, presented the full, dynamic range of artistic and expressive skill which flows from Eglin’s rich, eclectic and symbolic palette; the familiar iconography of Madonnas and Christs, popes, pin-ups, dogs and of course football.
+Middlesbrough Institute of Modern Art acquired a major piece for their collection from this exhibition.

 Public collections include:

 Victoria and Albert Museum, London; Stedelijk Museum, Amsterdam; Potteries Museum, Stoke-on-Trent; Museum of Fine Arts, Houston, Texas, USA; Mint Museum, North Carolina,USA